obaldellon/web-upinfo/_posts/s2/2018-09-07-internet-of-the-future.md

   caption_url: https://unsplash.com/
 ---

-First, networking basics are introduced, paying a special attention to how network services are organize in layers and how these services are implemented by standardized protocols.
+Classical networking paradigms and architectures are becoming outdated very quickly because of the evolution of users’ habits and technological development.
+Thus, this course aims to bridge the gap between the basics presented in a classical " Introduction to Networking " course and the novel technologies and protocols deployed in Internet nowadays.

-Then, the different layers in the protocol stack are explored following a top--‐down approach.
-Finally, at each layer main protocols, algorithms and mechanisms are detailed.
+A previous background on networking basics is expected to follow the course.
+Students not fulfilling such requirement are strongly recommended to follow the course “Computer Networks” in the 1st semester.

-## Lectures ##
+## Lectures
 ### Part 1: Ramon Aparicio
- - Session 1.
-INTRODUCTION / APPLICATIONS LAYER.
+* Session 1.
+INTRODUCTION
-     - Packet switching, performance (delay, throughput, ...), protocol stack (layers) --‐ Services Application layer.
+    * Presentation of  new technologies, paradigms and protocols.
- - Session 2.
-APPLICATIONS LAYER.
+* Session 2.
+NETWORK SOFTWARISATION: SDN & NFV
-     - Protocols DNS, HTTP, FTP, email.
+    * SDN/NFV paradigm vs traditional network control based on material architecture.
- - Session 3.
-TRANSPORT LAYER PRESENTATION.
+* Session 3.
+CONTENT DISTRIBUTION NETWORKS (CDN)
-     - UDP and TCP protocols, Sockets.
+    * Content Distribution Networks (CDN) vs traditional ISP reactive caching
- - Session 4.
-TRANSPORT LAYER ALGORITHMS & MECHANISMS (TCP).
+* Session 4.
+VIDEO STREAMING
-     - Congestion control, TCP throughput, TCP fairness.
+    * Progressive video streaming, adaptive video streaming, DASH

 ### Part 2: Chadi Barakat
- - Session 5.
-NETWORK LAYER PRESENTATION.
+* Session 5.
+REAL TIME I
-     - Services (addressing, routing, fragmentation), IP Protocol.
+    * UDP and real time, delay and jitter control
- - Session 6.
-NETWORK LAYER ALGORITHMS & MECHANISMS.
+* Session 6.
+REAL TIME II
-     - NAT, routing algorithms (inter AS, intra AS).
+    * Loss and rate control, RTP/RTCP
- - Session 7.
-LINK LAYER PRESENTATION.
+* Session 7.
+INTERNET MOBILITY
-     - Services, Ethernet Protocol, MAC addresses, hub vs switch vs router.
+    * Host Mobility and Fixed Network, Mobile IP
- - Session 8.
-LINK LAYER ALGORITHMS & MECHANISMS
+* Session 8.
+WIRELESS MOBILITY
-     - MAC (Aloha, CSMA--‐CD), IEEE 802.11.
+    * Host and Router Mobility, Ad hoc routing

 ## Teaching materials ##

-- Access only granted by password: http://www.i3s.unice.fr/~raparicio/teaching/compNetw/
+- Access only granted by password: http://www.i3s.unice.fr/~raparicio/teaching/IoF/

 ## Bibliography ##